carvalhorui84/carvalhorui84/README.md

 ## **I'm a Software Engineer.**

-- 👀 I’m interested in soccer ⚽ and coding 👨‍💻
+- 👀 I’m interested in football ⚽ and coding 👨‍💻
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
 - 📫 Reach out and connect with me on <a href="https://www.linkedin.com/in/carvalho-rui/" target="_blank">LinkedIn!</a>

 <a href="https://github.com/carvalhorui84">